Mount Vernon widening studies raise fears of taking Sandy Springs houses

 Eufinger cited several doubts about the idea of Mount Vernon widening and transit, with or without house-taking.
 He said it would not improve traffic unless “they agree to tunnel under Roswell Road at Johnson Ferry,” where cars hit a bottleneck, and that traffic is only a problem at peak rush hour.
 “Hellen Keller could drive down Mount Vernon safely 100 hours a week,” he said.

-He also question the need for a shuttle or other transit option.
+He also questioned the need for a shuttle or other transit option.

 “If they’re so confident, prove it,” he said.
 “Run a free shuttle along that route.
 See if people ride it.”